jitsi/jitsi-meet/android/README.md

 The `JitsiMeetView` class is the core of Jitsi Meet SDK.
 It's designed to display a Jitsi Meet conference (or a welcome page).

+#### dispose()

+Releases all resources associated with this view.
+This method MUST be called when the Activity holding this view is going to be destroyed, usually in the `onDestroy()` method.

 #### getListener()